Best prices without any hidden costs

 Impressive cliffs tower up in front of the rough Baltic Sea, washed by icy cold water: the cliffs of Saaremaa Island are characteristic of Estonia's landscapes.
 Whether on one of the 2,000 islands, splashing around on one of themoto beaches on a total of 3,000km of coastline or strolling through the medieval old town of Tallinn.
 Estonia, which is one of the Baltic states, attracts visitors with a wealth of facets.

-Often used as a starting point for campervan trips through Estonia or the entire Baltic States, Tallinn is also worthwhile as a short stopover.
-The cultural centre of Estonia welcomes travellers on the Baltic Sea, more precisely on the Gulf of Finland.
+Often used as a starting point for RV trips through Estonia or the entire Baltic States, Tallinn is also worthwhile as a short stopover.
+The cultural centre of Estonia welcomes travelers on the Baltic Sea, more precisely on the Gulf of Finland.

-When renting a campervan in Estonia, you could pay a visit to the cobblestone-paved, medieval old town of Tallinn.
+When renting an RV in Estonia, you could pay a visit to the cobblestone-paved, medieval old town of Tallinn.
 It is framed by a magnificent city wall and is home to charming cafés and restaurants in the heart of Tallinn.
-Those interested in history can visit the Gothic Town Hall, which dominates the UNESCO-listed city centre with a tower over 60m high, marvel at ecclesiastical art in St. Nicholas Church and catch glimpses of the city from the 15th-century defence tower Kiek in de Kök, before continuing towards Estonia's countryside in a campervan.
+Those interested in history can visit the Gothic Town Hall, which dominates the UNESCO-listed city centre with a tower over 60m high, marvel at ecclesiastical art in St. Nicholas Church and catch glimpses of the city from the 15th-century defence tower Kiek in de Kök, before continuing towards Estonia's countryside in an RV.

-If you rent a campervan locally, don't worry about the city trip: Tallinn boasts one of the best-preserved cities with a medieval old town in Northern Europe and can be easily explored by campervan.
+If you rent an RV locally, don't worry about the city trip: Tallinn boasts one of the best-preserved cities with a medieval old town in Northern Europe and can be easily explored by RV.

 Majestic beach villages, vast moors and the country's most beautiful old estates can be found in Lahemaa National Park.
 Stretching along the coast in northern Estonia, east of Tallinn, it is home to numerous wooden paths.
 Narrow board paths lead through the nature reserve, which was opened in 1971 and two-thirds of which is wooded area.
 The rest of it is water surface.
 Wildly growing grasses surround bogs, while towering stands of trees provide dense forest cover.

-Families with children on holiday in Estonia with a campervan can, for example, visit the beaver pond in Oandu or take a trip to the fishing village of Altja.
-Pure nature awaits travellers in the deep green highland moor VIru.
+Families with children on holiday in Estonia with an RV can, for example, visit the beaver pond in Oandu or take a trip to the fishing village of Altja.
+Pure nature awaits travelers in the deep green highland moor VIru.
 Wild boar, elk and ibex, and around 220 different bird species call the Laheema National Park home.

 Unbelievable masses of water cover roads, forests, farms and meadows, so a means of transport for the water becomes essential.
-Not far from these places are often camps, which are ideal for holidaymakers renting a campervan in Estonia.
+Not far from these places are often camps, which are ideal for holidaymakers renting an RV in Estonia.
 Water holes in the park's bogs can be up to 7m deep, so caution is advised.

 Estonia's largest island is one of the Baltic Sea islands and has a rich flora and fauna thanks to its lime-rich soil.
-If you rent a campervan, you should visit the island of Saaremaa by ferry.
+If you rent an RV, you should visit the island of Saaremaa by ferry.
 Wild orchids grow along the nature trails in the Vidumäe Nature Reserve, while thousands of migratory birds await you in the Vilsandi National Park.

-The menu of travellers renting a campervan includes a long walk on the vast sand dunes of Järve beach and a walk on the mighty cliff of Panga.
+The menu of travelers renting an RV includes a long walk on the vast sand dunes of Järve beach and a walk on the mighty cliff of Panga.
 The first meteorite crater in Europe, which has been scientifically proven, can also be found here.
 Cute little islands surround the island of Saaremaa and invite you to day trips, such as Vilsandi, Abruka and Viirelaid.